 RSBs are also of interest in that they have the potential to be synthesized as for cWCs but their novelty means that very little data on their mechanical properties and processability exists.

 The diagram below shows that material selection for an activating environment is limited by the material's activation potential particularly under neutron irradiation.
 This results in a limited number of materials that are suitable for consideration and prevents certain common high-temperature alloys such as Ni-based superalloys being used in or near the plasma chamber.

 RSB materials are strategically significant to fusion power due to their high tungsten boron content and that they do not significantly activate under neutron and gamma irradiation.

-If the cWC-RSB concept is demonstrated as a practical solution for compact spherical tokamaks, this will mark the first application of this concept and a proof of principle prior to other related applications for these materials in future.
+If the cWC-RSB concept is demonstrated as a practical solution for compact spherical tokamaks.
+In that case, this will mark the first application of this concept and a proof of principle prior to other related applications for these materials in future.

-For the lastest news and practical work on the cWC-RSB concept:
+For the latest news and practical work on the cWC-RSB concept:

 Links to posters on Radiation Dense Materials from this group:

 (a) PFC surface, (b) Outer cWC shield, (c) Coolant/moderator channel, (d) Expansion from internal void formation, (e) Voids and H/He bubbles, (f) γ-ray generation from absorption (g) Plasma erosion, (h) ions, neutrals and impurities from sputtering, (i) Plasma discharge (~GJ m-2) (j) Molten metal re-deposition and particle formation from (i), (k) RSB inner shield, (l) Vacuum gap between inner shield and cryogenic core, (m) HTS magnets and cryostat, (n) Steel central support column.